-CDOT has completed a review of the subject petition in order to ensure consistency with the Transportation Action Plan (TAP).
+CDOT's Review of this rezoning petition is intended to ensure consistency with the Transportation Action Plan (TAP).
 The TAP seeks to ensure that Charlotte's transportation network supports current and future land uses and includes streets that provide safe and comfortable mobility for motorists, pedestrians, bicyclists, and transit users.
-Based on our review of the petition, we offer the following comments.